bepoisso/42-So_long/README.md

 The program should display a window containing the map and allow user interaction.

 Good luck and enjoy working on this project!

+---
+Feel free to add a issue if you find it and i will fix it.
+(Leak, Error, Missing feature, etc...)